What is a chemical reaction?

-We recorded our different substances: water, white vinegar, and lemon juice.
-We also noted that we left one paper towel dry.
-It was to serve as our control - the one penny we didn't make any changes to so that we could use it as comparison later.
+We recorded our different substances: water, white vinegar, and lemon juice, while also noting that we left one paper towel dry.
+It was to serve as our control – the one penny we didn’t make any changes to so that we could use it as comparison later.

 It was hard, but we waited 24 hours for our experiment to work.

-We checked on things after about 12 hours and refreshed the liquid every so often.
+We checked on our pennies after about 12 hours and refreshed the liquid every so often.

 Your paper towels will dry out, so be ready to add more liquid to keep them wet.

 After 24 hours, we took a good look at our pennies.
 The results surprised even me!

 I knew the vinegar would turn the penny green.
 Check it out in the collage above.
 But, I was a bit surprised to see the results of the other liquids.